aarvinr/style/README.md

 # style

 A simple &amp; practical CSS preprocessor, Style freshens CSS with new, more structured & concise syntax that lets you build better apps.
-Then, once your app is ready, Style instantly compiles it to optimized & minified CSS that can be run anywhere.
+Then, once your app is ready, Style instantly compiles it to optimized & minified CSS that can be used anywhere.

 ```css
 :root {